AdamSzwajcowski/repertoire_chat/readme.md

 ### 4.6.
 Misunderstandings
 If the user intent is not clear to the model, and the ambiguous search doesn't return any results, the chatbot will ask the user for clarification, keeping the context.
 If there are two misunderstandings in a row, the user likely calls for an unfeasible action - in such a case, the model informs the user that it is unable to help them and clears the conversation context.
 ### 4.7.
 Session Management
-Each time the API endpoint is called, the API checks if there are any inactive sessions (no message in 10+ minutes) and deletes them.
-Then it checks the user's IP using  `request.headers.get("X-Forwarded-For")`.
-If there is an active session for the IP, the prompt is assigned to that session, otherwise, a new session is created.
+The chatbot utilizes session cookies to manage sessions.
+When new instance is opened a cookie is created that is unique to the session.
 This process allows for different users to use the chatbot simultaneously, as each of them has their own `ResponseGenerator` object storing the context of the conversation.
+Each time the API endpoint is called, the API checks if there are any inactive sessions (no message in 10+ minutes) and deletes them to avoid the resource leak.
 # 5. List of Technologies
 - Python - main programming language
 - Keras (TensorFlow) - for the core of the intent recognition